dinesh-ekanayake84/campaign-operations-case-study/README.md

 ## Context & Confidentiality

-This case study documents operational approaches and learnings from a live consumer brand activation campaign in Sri Lanka.
-Specific commercial details, client information, and proprietary operational data have been generalised to protect confidentiality.
-The operational scale, format, and challenges described are accurate.
+This case study draws from operational experience supporting a live consumer brand activation campaign in Sri Lanka.
+Specific client information, commercial details, timelines, and operational materials have been generalised to protect confidentiality while preserving the practical realities of campaign planning and execution.
+The campaign scale, operational structure, and challenges described reflect real-world experience.

 ---